jmeaster1/JetsProject/README.md

  When option 5 is pressed you should be prompted to enter the name, age, and experience of a custom pilot.
 This pilot should be added to the barracks.

+ Option 6 will display all available pilots in the barracks.

-Option 6 should exit the program.
+Option 7 should exit the program.